zarpafantasma/corpus_rythmos/I- Scientific_Papers/013-en_US-Rhythmic_Meteorology.md

 **Future work** includes (i) adaptive windows and **piecewise-**$`\alpha`$ to resolve mixed mechanisms, (ii) cross-sensor validation (scatterometer winds, microwave sounders, radar composites), (iii) coupling RTM-Atmo to **data assimilation** (flow-dependent priors) and **ML nowcasting** as an interpretable feature, and (iv) extension to hydrology and wildland fire weather where transport-class shifts also precede rapid regime changes.

 In short, RTM-Atmo reframes onset prediction as **transport-class inference**.
-Whether confirmed or refuted, it provides a **testable, operationally minded** bridge between turbulence, moist dynamics, and decision support—turning multiscale organization into actionable forecaster awareness.
+Whether confirmed or refuted, it provides a **testable, operationally minded** bridge between turbulence, moist dynamics, and decision support, turning multiscale organization into actionable forecaster awareness.

 **10. Supplementary Information**